JodaOrg/joda-beans/src/site/markdown/userguide-codegen.md

 Partially final beans can extend one another, but must all declare the builder scope.

 The rules as to what works and what does not are complex.
-It is recommended to keep is simple, and only have normal mutable beans or final immutable beans.
+It is recommended to keep it simple, and only have normal mutable beans or final immutable beans.

 ## Light beans